tago-io/tago-sdk-js/account.rst

 Dashboards
 *******
 Across the account function, it is possible to manage all your dashboards.
 Be sure to use an account token with "write" permissions when using functions like create, edit and delete.
-The dashboards method is completly different from the class dashboards, since this one can only manage dashboards, and it can't do anything with data related to the dashboards.

 .list
 =====